 The Department of Biological Sciences at Purdue University Calumet offers a five-year combined Bachelor of Science and Master of Science Degree Program in Biology.
-This program is designed to allow students to receive both a B.S. and M.S. degree in Biology in five years, as compared to the six years needed to complete these degrees separately.
+This program is designed to allow students to receive both B.S. and M.S. degree in Biology in five years, as compared to six years needed to complete these degrees separately.
 This is accomplished by offering a supervised and seamless transition from the B.S. curriculum to the M.S. curriculum.
 The goal is to better enable our graduates to prepare for competitive positions in today’s job market and/or admission to doctoral level graduate or professional schools.

 Thesis and Non-Thesis Option

 The graduate portion of the combined program offers both thesis and non-thesis options.
-Students who intend to pursue Ph.D. degree in Biological Sciences are strongly advised to choose the thesis option.
+Students who intend to pursue a Ph.D. degree in Biological Sciences are strongly advised to choose the thesis option.
 However, additional semesters may be required to complete a thesis research project.

 The requirements for admission to the combined program are more stringent than the admission standards for the traditional Master of Science program.
 The admission process consists of the following two steps:

-Initial Conditional Admission:
+Initial Conditional Admission

 Students should start the application in their junior year after completion of 80 credits toward B.S. in Biology.
 Students with more than 105 credits toward the B.S. in Biology degree are not eligible for this combined degree program.

-Requirement for initial conditional admission:
+Requirement for initial conditional admission

-Current undergraduate student at Purdue University Calumet with a minimum of 80 credits toward B.S. in Biology degree
+- Current undergraduate student at Purdue University Calumet with a minimum of 80 credits toward B.S. in Biology degree

-Minimum 3.25 GPA
+- Minimum 3.25 GPA

 Final Admission to the Graduate Program

-Requirement for final admission to the graduate program:
+Requirement for final admission to the graduate program

-Minimum 3.25 overall GPA
+- Minimum 3.25 overall GPA

-December 15 for Spring Semester
+December 15th for Spring Semester

-August 15 for Fall Semester
+August 15th for Fall Semester

-May 15 for Summer Semester
+May 15th for Summer Semester

 Application must be submitted ONLINE through Purdue University Calumet Graduate School Website.
 Admission process will begin after the application is completed.

-* A Statement of Purpose (300~500 words)
+A Statement of Purpose (300~500 words)

 The following should be included in the statement: (1) purpose for undertaking or continuing graduate study, (2) reasons for wanting to study at Purdue, and (3) professional plan, career goals, and research interests.
 In addition, the applicants may explain any special circumstances applicable to their background and elaborate on their abilities, awards, achievements, scholarly publications, and/or professional history.

-* GRE Waiver: Application for this combined degree program does not need GRE scores.
+GRE Waiver Application for this combined degree program does not need GRE scores.

-Submit hard copies of the following supporting documents to:Biological Sciences BS/MS Combined Degree Program
+Submit hard copies of the following supporting documents to:Biological Sciences B.S./M.S.
+Combined Degree Program

 Graduate Aide Application